 Wolverine: Mutant Protector (Comics) | Review

 Adamantium meets Silver when Logan and Silver Sable collide in a mission that drags old enemies and buried secrets back to the light.

-A claw-first team-up between Marvel's most unkillable mutant and one of comics' sharpest mercenaries turns into something far messier than expected in this trade paperback and fans hunting for a proper Wolverine/Silver Sable crossover finally get exactly what they wanted.
+A claw-first team-up between the most unkillable of mutants alive and one of comics' sharpest mercenaries soon turns into something messier than assumed in this trade paperback and fans looking for a proper Wolverine/Silver Sable crossover finally receive exactly what they wanted.

-This third volume collects Wolverine (2024) issues #13 through 16 alongside two bonus stories, delivering a tightly packed arc that pulls in Silver Sable, the Morlocks, Alpha Flight and a secret government project called Department H, each dragging Logan into old unfinished business.
+This third volume collects Wolverine (2024) issues #13 through 16 alongside two bonus stories, delivering a tightly packed plot that pulls in Silver Sable, the Morlocks, Alpha Flight and a secret government project called Department H, each dragging Logan into old unfinished business tied straight to his buried past and shrouded history.

-Writer Saladin Ahmed (Black Bolt: Hard Time, Daredevil: Hell Breaks Loose) keeps building on his acclaimed run with confidence blending mutant politics with sharp characterization and it is easy to see why fans and critics keep saying he is having a real moment in the world of Marvel.
+Writer Saladin Ahmed (Black Bolt: Hard Time, Daredevil: Hell Breaks Loose) keeps building upon his acclaimed run with confidence, blending mutant politics with sharp characterization and it is easy to see why fans and critics keep saying he is having a real moment in the world of Marvel.

+Wolverine: Mutant Protector (Comics) | Review